adobe/puppet-dispatcher/REFERENCE.md

 ### Dispatcher::Farm::AuthChecker

 AuthChecker attributes hash.
 This type is passed to a `dispatcher::farm` to confgure the *auth_checker* parameter.
-The defines the properties as specified in the Dispatcher documentation for [caching secured content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/permissions-cache.html#configure-dispatcher-for-permission-sensitive-caching).
+This will define the properties as specified in the Dispatcher documentation for [caching secured content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/permissions-cache.html#configure-dispatcher-for-permission-sensitive-caching).

 Parameters:
  - url:      `StdLib::Absolutepath`